 Crafting a stylish, rustic giant ruler lets you track your kids' growth without having to mark up your doorframes.
 You can also take it with you if you move, and pass it down for generations.
 To make your own, check out instructions from Samantha Vargo on Trading Phases.

-A funky beaded mirror to dress up their locker.
+Funky beaded mirror to dress up their locker

 Teens can be picky, but a mirror surrounded by wooden beads will appeal to even the most stylish high schooler.
 Created by Flax & Twine, the end result can be beach-chic or modern, depending on your beads.
 You can find supplies like beads from online retailers like Michaels, Etsy, and Amazon.